mmckechney/SqlBuildManager/docs/concurrency_options.md

-# Concurrency Options for Threaded, Batch and Kubernetes executions
+# Concurrency Options for Threaded, Batch, Kubernetes, Container App and ACI executions

 You can control the level of parallel execution with the combination of two arguments: `--concurrency` and `--concurrencytype`.
 While their meaning for threaded and batch/kubernetes are similar, there are some distinctions and subtleties when used together